 A 2-D convolutional layer applies sliding convolutional filters

-to the input.
+to 2-D input.
 Create a 2-D convolutional layer using

 The convolutional layer consists of various components.